Myanmar Institute of Theology: History

 Myanmar Institute of Theology, originally known as Baptist Divinity School, was founded in June 1927, on Seminary Hill, Insein by the Myanmar Baptist Convention.

-With only four students to begin with, the school used the facilities of Karen Theological Seminary currently known as Kayin Baptist Theological Seminary.
+With only four students to begin, the school used the facilities of Karen Theological Seminary currently known as Kayin Baptist Theological Seminary.
 Shortly after its opening the school became affiliated with Northern Baptist Theological Seminary in Chicago, Illinois.
 This affiliation lasted until the Second World War.
-The first president was Dr. W. E. Wiatt, an American missionary who served from 1927 to 1939.
+The first president was W. E. Wiatt, an American missionary who served from 1927 to 1939.
 The school was renamed in 1939 as the Willis and Orlinda Pierce Divinity School (1939-1949).
-The second president of the school was Dr. C. F. Chaney who served from 1939 to 1941, when the Japanese occupied Burma.
+The second president of the school was C. F. Chaney who served from 1939 to 1941, when the Japanese occupied Burma.

 In 1948, the school reopened with Thra Chit Maung as chairperson of the Curriculum Committee.
-In 1952, with the arrival of Dr. Paul D. Clasper, Thra Chit Maung was made president and Dr. Clasper, vice-president.
+In 1952, with the arrival of Paul D. Clasper, Maung was made president and Clasper, vice-president.
 The school was renamed in 1949 as the Burma Divinity School (1949-1976).
 In 1955, it became affiliated with Central Baptist Theological Seminary of Kansas City, Kansas.
 This affiliation lasted until 1960, when the school became an accredited member of the Association for Theological Education in South East Asia.
 Since 1960, the school has been conferring degrees on its graduates.

 Since 1966, with the departure of American Baptist Missionary Union missionaries from Myanmar, the school has been entirely staffed by nationals.
-The seminary has faithfully carried out its education mission, adapting and responding to the challenges of the new day.